cjdbarlow/bedside-notebook/disease/immune/anaphylaxis.md

 	Appropriate in mild anaphylaxis.
 	* No effect on hypotension and bronchospasm
 	* Oral agents have a preferred side-effect profile compared to IV

-###Follow-up of Perioperative Anaphylaxis
-Formal investigation is important:
-* As anaesthetists are mostly wrong about the likely causative agent
-* For patients with any of the following:
-	* Unexplained cardiac arrest
-	* Unexplained and unexpected hypotension
-	* Unexplained bronchospasm, particularly when:
-		* Severe
-		* Associated with desaturations
-		* Treatment resistant
-	* Angioedema
-* To provide education for future anaesthetics
-	* Notably, no cause is found in ~50% of cases

-Pati

-####Tryptase Testing
-* Tryptase is a protease enzyme stored in granules in mast cells and basophils
-Two subtypes:
-	* α-tryptase is secreted constitutively and found in health
-	* β-tryptase is released by mast cells in anaphylaxis, and may be raised in cutaneous mastocytosis
-* Will not be elevated in a basophil or complement-mediated anaphylaxis
-* Acute elevation supports anaphylaxis diagnosis
-	* Level >20μg/L is considered positive, assuming a normal baseline Magnitude of elevation is relevant, and is more likely to have an agent identified.
-	* Peak level usually within 15-120 minutes
-	* Declines over 3-6 hours
-* Baseline level can be measured at 24 hours
-* Requires refrigeration if ⩾1 hour to laboratory

-####RAST Testing
-* *In vitro* testing evaluating IgE response to specific agents
-	* Limited to IgE mediated reactions
-* Only available for a small number of agents:
-	* Suxamethonium
-	Limited sensitivity.
-	* Penicillin
-	* Ampicillin
-	* Amoxicillin
-	* Cefaclor
-	* Latex
-	* Chlorhexidine

-####Skin Testing
-* Gold standard
-* Most useful for:
-	* Neuromuscular blocking drugs
-	Only method to determine cross-reactivity in NMBD-induced anaphylaxis.
-	* Latex
-	* β-lactam antibiotics
-* Requirements:
-	* Must be performed **6 weeks** after the event
-	Ensure mast cell recovery has occurred.
-	* Several day cessation of:
-		* Antihistamines
-		* Psychotropic drugs
-* May involve either:
-	* **Skin prick testing**
-	Agent is applied to the forearm, and then a needle prick made through the agent.
-	* **Intradermal testing**
-	Injection of dilute agents *into* the dermis.* Requires cessation of

 ###Ineffective Therapies